5 min read

 Your intellectual property is what gives you a competitive advantage.
 As such, it is a valuable asset that should be protected.

-Whether you’re thinking about starting a business, are new to business, or have operated a business for some time, if you’re wondering “when do I need a trademark?” the answer is probably right now!
+Whether you’re thinking about starting a business, are new to the business, or have operated a business for some time, if you’re wondering, “When do I need a trademark?” the answer is probably right now!

-It is recommended that a company register their trademark as soon as possible, ideally before they begin using the mark in commerce.
+It is recommended that a company register its trademark as soon as possible, ideally before it begins using the mark in commerce.

 This is because trademark registration provides legal protection and establishes ownership, which is important in preventing others from infringing on the mark.